Christianity in the 7th century: Middle East

 The Muslim presence in the Holy Land began with the initial Muslim conquest of Syria in the 7th century.
 The Muslim armies' successes put increasing pressure on the Eastern Orthodox Byzantine Empire.

 Early Muslim conquest of these lands in the 7th and 8th centuries did not introduce direct persecution.
-However, Muslim apostasy was curbed by threat of death, and many nominal Christians began to gradually defect to Islam to avoid discrimination and heavy taxation.
-This type of subtle oppression stifled Christian growth, backed the church into ghetto communities, and discouraged evangelism.
-Muslim governments eventually gained control of the great trade routes, and the Islamic world became virtually closed to the proclamation of the Gospel.
+However, Muslim apostasy was curbed by threat of death, and many nominal Christians began to gradually defect to Islam to avoid discrimination and the 1 dinar per year jizya.
+Christians were still allowed to maintain churches and preach the Gospel in private sermons.

 In 644, Abdisho had succeeded in drawing a large number of Turks, beyond the Oxus River, into the Church of the East.
 Colleges were established in Merv, and a monastery was founded there in the 8th century.

 In fact, so successful were the missionary efforts that it appeared that Christianity might become the dominant faith in the whole region between the Caspian Sea and Xinjiang in northwest China.
 The largely animistic and polytheistic religions there offered little or no effective resistance to the higher faith.
 Moreover, Islam at first made little headway in that area, and the dualistic faith of Manichaeism also had scant appeal.

 Christian Turks visiting Ctesiphon in connection with the election of a new metropolitan about this time were described as people of clean habits and orthodox beliefs and as readers of the Scriptures in both Syriac and their own language.